tunnaneklund/Kademlia-lab-D7024E-G10/README.md

 to close: powershell -ExecutionPolicy ByPass -File dockerclose.ps1

 read dockerrun.ps1 to see how a single node is started. -d flag is not needed then.

+build: docker build --tag NAME .

+run all commands in top level folder of this project